nottolivc/modern-ui/README.md

 # modern-ui
-A modern business UI template built in react
+A modern simple business UI template built in react.